ryanzmr/DBExportHub/README.md

 # DBExportHub

-A web-based application for exporting SQL Server data to Excel based on specific conditions.
+A modern web-based application for exporting and importing SQL Server trade/shipping data to Excel based on specific filtering conditions.

 ## Project Overview

-DBExportHub is a modern replacement for an outdated VB6 application that exports trade/shipping data from SQL Server to Excel.
-The application provides a user-friendly interface for specifying export parameters, previewing data, and downloading formatted Excel files.
-It's designed to handle large datasets efficiently and provide a seamless user experience.

-## Features

-- Secure database connection with dynamic credentials
-- Parameter-based data extraction
-- Data preview capability (first 100 records)
-- Excel export with proper formatting
-- Optimized for large datasets
-- Token-based authentication
-- Responsive user interface
-- Real-time operation progress tracking
-- Cancellable operations
-- Comprehensive logging system

-## Architecture Breakdown

-### System Architecture

-DBExportHub follows a client-server architecture:

-1. **Frontend (Client)**: React.js application that provides the user interface
-2. **Backend (Server)**: FastAPI application that handles database connections and data processing
-3. **Database**: Microsoft SQL Server that stores the data to be exported

-### Workflow Process

-1. **Authentication Flow**:
-   - User provides SQL Server connection details (server, database, username, password)
-   - Backend validates the connection and issues a JWT token
-   - Frontend stores the token and uses it for subsequent API calls

-2. **Data Export Flow**:
-   - User specifies export parameters (date range, filters, etc.)
-   - Frontend sends a preview request to the backend
-   - Backend executes the stored procedure with the specified parameters
-   - Frontend displays a preview of the data (first 100 records)
-   - User can then export the full dataset to Excel
-   - Backend generates the Excel file and sends it to the frontend for download
-   - Progress is tracked and displayed to the user in real-time
-   - Operation can be cancelled if needed

-### Authentication System

-DBExportHub uses a universal token-based authentication system with JWT:
-- Secure token generation with a configurable expiration time
-- Fallback implementation if the JWT package encounters issues
-- Environment variable configuration via SECRET_KEY
-- Token expiration controlled by ACCESS_TOKEN_EXPIRE_MINUTES setting

-### Progress Tracking System

-The application features a real-time operation tracking system:
-- Each export operation gets a unique identifier
-- Backend sends progress updates during long-running operations
-- Frontend displays a progress bar with percentage and status
-- Users can cancel operations at any point
-- Automatic cleanup of cancelled or incomplete operations

-### Error Handling

-DBExportHub includes a comprehensive error handling system:
-- Structured logging with different log levels (INFO, DEBUG, ERROR)
-- Custom error responses with meaningful messages
-- Frontend error display with user-friendly messages
-- Automatic resource cleanup on error
-- Error tracking with operation IDs for troubleshooting

-### Memory Optimization

-For handling large datasets efficiently:
-- Data is processed in chunks to minimize memory usage
-- Excel files are generated with constant memory mode
-- Configurable batch sizes for database operations
-- Automatic garbage collection during large operations
-- Temporary file management with cleanup
+DBExportHub is a comprehensive replacement for a legacy VB6 application, designed to efficiently extract, process, and export trade/shipping data from SQL Server databases to formatted Excel files.
+The application features a user-friendly interface for setting export parameters, previewing data, and downloading Excel reports.
+Additionally, it now includes an import functionality for reverse data flow operations.

+## Core Features

+- **Secure Database Connectivity**: Dynamic SQL Server authentication with JWT token-based session management
+- **Flexible Data Filtering**: Multiple parameter options for precise data extraction (date range, HS codes, companies, countries, etc.)
+- **Interactive Data Preview**: View the first 100 records before exporting full datasets
+- **Excel Export with Professional Formatting**: Properly formatted spreadsheets with custom styling
+- **Large Dataset Handling**: Optimized for handling millions of records with memory-efficient processing
+- **Real-time Progress Tracking**: Live updates on operation progress with percentage completion
+- **Operation Management**: Ability to cancel long-running operations
+- **Comprehensive Logging**: Detailed activity tracking for troubleshooting and auditing
+- **Error Handling**: Graceful error recovery with user-friendly messages
+- **Responsive UI**: Modern Material UI design that works across devices
+- **Data Import Capability**: Support for importing data back into SQL Server (new feature)

+## Technical Architecture

+### System Architecture Overview

+DBExportHub implements a modern client-server architecture with clear separation of concerns:

+1. **Frontend Layer** (React.js):
+   - User interface and interaction handling
+   - Form validation and data presentation
+   - Authentication state management
+   - HTTP request management with Axios
+   - Progress tracking visualization

+2. **Backend Layer** (FastAPI):
+   - RESTful API endpoints for data operations
+   - Database connection management
+   - Authentication and security
+   - Data processing and transformation
+   - Excel file generation
+   - Progress tracking system
+   - Logging and error handling

+3. **Database Layer** (Microsoft SQL Server):
+   - Data storage
+   - Stored procedures for data extraction
+   - Transaction management

+### Authentication Flow

+The application implements a secure authentication flow:

+1. User enters SQL Server credentials (server, database, username, password)
+2. Backend validates the connection by attempting to connect to the database
+3. Upon successful connection, a JWT token is generated containing connection details (excluding password)
+4. Token is returned to the frontend with a configurable expiration time (default: 60 minutes)
+5. Frontend stores the token in session storage and includes it in the Authorization header for all subsequent API calls
+6. Backend validates the token for each request and extracts connection details

+**Security Features**:
+- Password is never stored in the token or client-side storage
+- Token expiration handling with auto-logout
+- Custom JWT implementation with fallback mechanism for compatibility
+- CORS protection for API endpoints

+### Data Export Process

+The export workflow is designed for efficiency and user experience:

+1. **Parameter Selection**:
+   - User selects date range (fromMonth, toMonth) and optional filters
+   - Form validates input before submission

+2. **Preview Generation**:
+   - Frontend requests a preview with preview_only=true parameter
+   - Backend executes the stored procedure with limited output (max_records=100)
+   - Results are returned as JSON with column metadata
+   - Frontend displays the preview in a data grid

+3. **Excel Generation**:
+   - User initiates full export after reviewing preview
+   - Backend creates a unique operation ID for tracking
+   - Stored procedure is executed with full data retrieval
+   - Data is processed in chunks to optimize memory usage
+   - Excel workbook is created with XlsxWriter in constant_memory mode
+   - Progress updates are sent to frontend during processing
+   - Completed file is streamed to the user's browser
+   - Temporary files are automatically cleaned up

+4. **Excel Row Limit Handling**:
+   - System checks if result set exceeds Excel's row limit (1,048,576 rows)
+   - If exceeded, user is prompted to confirm partial export
+   - User can choose to continue (with truncated data) or cancel

+### Memory Optimization and Performance

+The application employs several techniques to handle large datasets efficiently:

+1. **Chunked Data Processing**:
+   - Data is fetched and processed in configurable batches
+   - Each batch is written to Excel and then released from memory
+   - Prevents out-of-memory errors when dealing with millions of rows

+2. **Constant Memory Excel Generation**:
+   - XlsxWriter is configured in constant_memory mode
+   - Worksheet data is written sequentially and flushed to disk
+   - Significantly reduces memory footprint for large exports

+3. **Garbage Collection**:
+   - Explicit garbage collection after processing large chunks
+   - Temporary object cleanup to free resources

+4. **Database Optimization**:
+   - Efficient parameter passing to stored procedures
+   - Connection pooling and proper connection closure
+   - Temporary table usage for intermediate results

+### Operation Tracking System

+The application includes a sophisticated operation tracking system:

+1. Each operation (preview, export) receives a unique identifier
+2. Operation status is maintained in an in-memory tracker
+3. Clients can poll for progress updates via a dedicated endpoint
+4. Progress is reported as percentage complete with status message
+5. Users can cancel operations at any point
+6. Automatic cleanup of abandoned operations after configurable timeout

 ## Tech Stack

 ### Frontend
-- React.js (v18.2.0) with React Router (v6.11.1) for navigation
+- **React.js (v18.2.0)**: Core UI library with React Router (v6.11.1) for SPA navigation
+- **Material-UI (v5.16.14)**: Component library including:
-- Material-UI (v5.16.14) for styling and components including MUI Data Grid (v7.27.2) and Date Pickers Pro (v7.27.1)
+  - MUI Data Grid (v7.27.2) for data table display
+  - Date Pickers Pro (v7.27.1) for advanced date selection
+  - Theme customization for consistent styling
-- React Hooks for state management
+- **State Management**: React Context API and Hooks (useState, useEffect, useRef)
-- Axios (v1.4.0) for API calls
+- **HTTP Client**: Axios (v1.4.0) with interceptors for authentication headers
-- Vite (v6.2.0) as the build tool
+- **Build System**: Vite (v6.2.0) for fast development and optimized production builds
-- TypeScript support
-- Day.js (v1.11.13) for date handling
+- **Date Library**: Day.js (v1.11.13) for date formatting and manipulation
+- **Form Handling**: Controlled components with custom validation

 ### Backend
-- FastAPI (Python) for the API server
+- **FastAPI (Python)**: Modern, high-performance API framework with automatic OpenAPI documentation
-- pyodbc for SQL Server connectivity
+- **Database Connectivity**: pyodbc for SQL Server connections with connection pooling
-- pandas for data manipulation
+- **Data Processing**: pandas for efficient data manipulation and transformation
+- **Excel Generation**:
-- XlsxWriter and OpenPyXL for Excel generation
+  - XlsxWriter for high-performance Excel file creation with constant memory mode
+  - Custom formatting and styling modules
-- PyJWT for authentication
+- **Authentication**: PyJWT for token generation and validation with fallback mechanism
-- Uvicorn web server
+- **Web Server**: Uvicorn ASGI server with websocket support
-- Python JSON Logger for structured logging
+- **Logging**: Python JSON Logger for structured, searchable logs with emoji support
+- **Error Handling**: Custom exception handlers with detailed error reporting
+- **Progress Tracking**: In-memory operation tracker with polling endpoint

 ### Database
-- Microsoft SQL Server
+- **Microsoft SQL Server**: Core database engine
-- Existing stored procedures
+- **Stored Procedures**: Custom procedures for efficient data extraction
+- **ODBC Driver**: Driver 17 for SQL Server (configurable)

 ## Setup & Installation Guide